-Over 200,000 in Hong Kong Cast Their Ballot in Pro-Democracy Primary Elections
+Hundreds of Thousands in Hong Kong Cast Their Ballot in Pro-Democracy Primary Elections

 To hold the primaries, pro-democracy activists had raised money via crowd funding.
 They pledged to veto the government’s budget if they clinch a majority in the legislature.
 Under Hong Kong’s mini-constitution, known as the Basic Law, the city’s leader must resign if an important bill such as the budget is vetoed twice.

-On Saturday alone, nearly 230,000 people voted at polling booths set up across the city, exceeding organizers’ estimates of a turnout of 170,000 over the entire weekend.
+Organizers said Sunday that nearly 600,000 people voted at polling booths set up across the city, exceeding organizers’ estimates of a turnout of 170,000.

+“Despite the threat of the national security law, there are still nearly 600,000 people coming out to vote, “ said Au Nok-hin, one of the organizers of the primaries. ”We can see Hong Kongers are really brave.”